pickyourtrail_logo

 8. ICONSIAM

-• Best for: Luxury shopping and food experiences
+• Best for: Luxury shopping, food experiences, and riverside sightseeing

 • Nearest BTS: Charoen Nakhon BTS